 How to Use Google Analytics to… Improve Your Blog Design

-It’s time for our second intermediate-level Google Analytics guide for bloggers (you can check out the beginner-level guides here).
+It’s time for our second intermediate-level Google Analytics guide for bloggers.
 This is where things really start to get exciting – did you know that this free tool can be used to improve your blog’s design and show you which parts of your blog might not be getting seen by most of your readers?

 In Google Analytics, go to Behaviour > In-Page Analytics.
 If you’re using Firefox or Chrome you may need to click on the shield symbol in your address bar and ‘allow insecure content’ or ‘load unsafe scripts’ for this to load properly.
 Don’t ‘load in full view’ if prompted as this will only let you see data from the past month.